tencent cloud

 namespace

-Namespace name, which can be copied on the Namespace page in the console.
+Namespace name.
+You can copy the namespace name from the Namespace Management page in the console.

 service-url

-Cluster access address, which can be viewed and copied on the Cluster page in the console.
+Address used to access the cluster.
+You can view and copy the address from the Cluster page in the console.

 token-auth-value